arungudelli/angularjswiki/content/en/angular/how-to-select-an-element-in-angular-component-template/index.md

 1. Add a template reference variable to the component HTML element.
 2. Import `@ViewChild` decorator from `@angular/core` in component ts file.
 3. Use `ViewChild` decorator to access template reference variable inside the component.
-4. And finally use the reference in `ngAfterViewInit` method by accessing `nativeElement` property.
+4. And finally select the element in `ngAfterViewInit` method by accessing element's `nativeElement` property.

 Now we will go through an example to understand it further.